A woman is sitting at a desk with her hands raised in the air. curve

 Form 1099-NEC Box 7 – State income

-Enter state income in box 7.
+Enter state payment in box 7.

 How can your business reach nonemployee tax compliance?